 Grass is the familiar name given to the family of plants known as the graminae.

-The sizes vary from short lawn grasses, to as tall as 40m, which is 120 feet.
+The sizes vary from short lawn grasses, to as tall as 120 feet, which is 40 meters.

 Twenty percent of the earth’s vegetation’s main ingredient is grass.

 There are some plants from 1,000 years ago that are still living today.

 Because of the high demand of artificial grass for such places as sport arenas, the grass producing industry is multi-million dollar business.

 Bamboo is a type of grass; pandas feed of this and grow to become big pandas!